6 Motivational Stories for Employees

 This lesson is a fantastic one for supervisors and leaders that you are coaching to help them – help their own teams.
 The ultimate goal is to realize that you’re only a true leader if you’re willing to do the work of your team without complaint, when they need you most.
 This is what makes you a truly motivational leader, and you can learn more on how to be inspiring in this course.

 Using these six stories as a base for motivation, you have an arsenal of themes and topics that you can use to raise your employees to additional success.
-The key in all of them is to be an effective communicator, which you can learn a little more about in this post.
+The key in all of them is to be an effective communicator, which you can learn a little more about in this course.

 Rewarding your teams with bonuses or overtime only ever gets you so far, once you become a storyteller and are able to get them believing in what they are working on – that’s when you truly have a motivated team.